pawatsethaput/OpenBank/OAuth-1.0-Server.md

 The key to sign the base string is the concatenation of the consumer secret and the token secret with the “&” character in the middle like this: oauth_consumer_secret&oauth_token_secret, in the first step the application does not have yet a token so it will be an empty string.

 The signature that results from the signature process MUST be encoded in base 64 also since the protocol requires encoding all the OAuth parameters.

+<span id="integration"></span>
+# Integration example with a bank bank-end :

+The following link show an example on how the integration of the OAuth process would be with a bank bank-end: [https://github.com/OpenBankProject/OBP-API/wiki/OAuth-Integration-Example](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-Integration-Example)